Indiana Fair Labor Standards Act Lawyer

 The Fair Labor Standards Act of 1938 (FLSA) establishes federal standards for workers regarding minimum wage, overtime pay, record keeping, and child labor.
 Covered employees are entitled to minimum wage not less than $7.50 per hour, and overtime pay at a rate of not less than 1 and ½ times the regular rate of pay for all hours worked after 40 hours in a workweek.
 Under most circumstances, an employee must be at least 16 years of age to work.

 Indiana has minimum wage rates that track the federal rate.
 Where federal and state laws have different minimum standard wages, the higher standard applies.

 Call Amber K. Boyd for Legal Guidance

-If you believe your employer is violating FLSA regulations with regards to your wage and hours, you may want to consider conferring with an attorney.
+If you believe your employer is violating FLSA regulations with regard to your wage and hours, you may want to consider conferring with an attorney.
 We will be pleased to speak with you about your concerns.
-The initial interview will be free, as we do not charge a fee for the opportunity to determine whether we believe we will be able to help you, and for you to decide whether you wish to invite us to do so.

 Contact our Indiana Employment Law Attorney Amber K. Boyd today!